cologneto/parallel-requests/README.md

 To use it just call - ParallelRequests.create(maximumNumberOfPictures, numberOfParallelRequests, wrapSelector) where maximumNumberOfPictures argument must be of data type 'number' smaller then 500,  null or undefined, numberOfParallelRequests argument - must be of data type 'number' smaller then 500,  null or undefined and wrapSelector must be of type 'string' or null or undefined and you must include element with class or id attribute into body.
+If there is no selector passed the pictures will be appended to the html documents body.

 	Examples